raiden-network/spec/smart_contracts.rst

 ``(6 R)`` is deduced from ``(5 R)``.
 It is needed by the Raiden client in order to not allow a participant to :ref:`withdraw <withdraw-channel>` more tokens from the on-chain channel deposit than he is entitled to.

-Not implemented yet in the Raien client.
+Not implemented yet in the Raiden client.

 ::